 With all this information, you can then explore solutions, whether that is investing in new equipment, swapping equipment, moving the user to a virtual environment, resolving an issue with an app, etc. For example, giving a user a more powerful device in place of one that is running slow while giving another user a device with less performance to help you cut costs and energy use.

-So, not only can you identify problems with the User Digital Experience Score, but you can also implement solutions that will improve TX in your organization.
+So, not only can you identify problems with the User Digital Experience Score, but you can also implement solutions that will improve TX in your organisation.

 Net Promoter Score and Other CX Metrics